Stress, Anxiety and Depression During the Holidays

 If you are experiencing increased feelings of sadness, a pessimistic outlook on the future, increases in crying, fatigue, irritability, low self-esteem, sleep disturbance, or changes in appetite or weight, make an appointment with your health care provider at the earliest opportunity.
 As with anxiety, an objective professional assessment can help you choose among a variety of safe and effective interventions for any level of depression.

 Jocelyn Miller, PhD is a psychologist with over 20 years of professional experience.
 She has two children, two adult stepchildren, and three step grandchildren, which challenges her to practice what she preaches on a daily basis.
-Dr. Miller joined Dean Clinic in 1993.
+Dr. Miller joined Dean Medical Group in 1993.
 View Dr. Miller's profile.